 The Centers for Disease Control and Prevention (CDC) released 2015 Maternity Practices in Infant Nutrition and Care (mPINC) Survey results to all participating hospitals and birth centers in the United States.
 Each participating facility received a customized mPINC Benchmark Report that addresses barriers to evidence-based maternity care related to breastfeeding.
 Hospitals are encouraged to utilize their mPINC report to support quality improvement efforts within the maternity care setting.
-State and regional level mPINC benchmark reports have been posted to CDPH's mPINC Survey website.
-For information about CDC's mPINC Survey visit www.cdc.gov/mpinc.
+For more information visit the CDC's mPINC Survey website.